 Value of tp(v) from the t-distribution for degrees of freedom v that defines an interval tp(v) to +tp(v) that encompasses the fraction p of the distribution.
-Note: Table is taken from NIST Technical Note 1297.
-The column marked 95.45(a) is generally used to give the "approximate 95 % confidence interval."
+Note: This table is taken from NIST Technical Note 1297 and matches the comparable table in the Guide to the Expression of Uncertainty in Measurement.
+The column marked 95.45(a) should be used to give an "approximate 95 % confidence interval."